Jhajjar district: Industries

 Bahadurgarh, known as 'The City of Destiny', is the major industrial estate of the district.
 Bahadurgarh alone covers 3,000 industries out of 3,300 total industries in district.
 Basic industries are ceramics, glass, chemicals, engineering, electrical and electronics.

 SSI & MSI units

-In Jhajjar District. there are 1818 SSI (Small Scale Industries) units registered as of 31 December 2000.
+In Jhajjar District, there are 1818 SSI (Small Scale Industries) units registered as of 31 December 2000.
 The total approximate investment of these units is 9550.01 lakhs and total employment in these units is 12153.
 In 2016, there are 3050 SSI or MSI in Jhajjar district, out of which Bahadurgarh alone have 2800 MSI (Medium Size Industries).

 LSI units

 There are over 250 LSI in the District in 2016 which are engaged in the manufacturing.
-Out of these 250 LSI (Large Scale Industries), 200 are in Bahadurgarh.
+Out of the 250 LSI (Large Scale Industries), 200 are in Bahadurgarh.